THE LICENSING PROCESS

 60 Hour Course: Online vs. In-Person

 There are benefits to both.
-There are a few things you may want to consider when deciding such as how flexible your schedule, do you know of anyone who has gone through the process before, cost, and your learning style.
+There are a few things you may want to consider when choosing a course format such as how flexible your schedule is, cost, and your learning style.

 Pass your licensing exam